injoo626/IntroToIM/FinalProject/README.md

 For the final project, I would like to make an Etch a Sketch drawing board with Arduino and Processing.
 Processing will display the picture drawn and I will build two physical knobs and color buttons with Arduino.
 A user can 1) choose the color of the pen with color buttons and 2) draw with two potentiometer knobs.
-When one is done with drawing, one can click "Erase" button on Processing and reset the board.
+When one is done with drawing, one can click mouse and reset the board.

-Describe your project in README.md and include:
-A description of your concept and how it was achieved A picture of your circuit schematic
-One or more photographs of your project
-Major problems, if any, and solutions, if any
+# Circuit Schematic
+# Photos and Videos
+# Reflection
+- major problems, solutions
-Clever or difficult things about your project
+- clever/difficult things about your project
-A link to a video showing your project working

-Your programs (Arduino and Processing), carefully documented All other necessary files (images, sound, etc.)
-Individual files in the correct folders